 The advice from financial and retirement experts can be frightening to those planning for their retirement.
-There are even various 'rules of thumb' that workers are advised to consider as they contemplate their retirement needs.
+There are even various advisory 'rules of thumb' that workers should consider as they contemplate their retirement needs.
 Some focus on your income, others your anticipated expenses and a third on just reaching savings targets.

 The income method

-This method has an important assumption: that you'll need a certain percentage of your ending income when you retire.
+This method has a critical assumption: that you will need a certain percentage of your ending income when you retire.

 Insurance company StateFarm estimates that retirees will typically need 70 to 80 percent of their pre-retirement annual income to maintain their standard of living during their retirement years.
 As an example, the insurer says, a couple earning an average of $60,000 a year would need between $42,000 to $48,000 a year during their retirement.

-Once you know what you'll need on an annual basis, you'll then want to subtract what you can expect from Social Security, pension benefits or any other continued streams of income you will receive post-retirement.
-The remainder is what you'll need to withdraw from your nest egg each year.
+Once you know what you will need on an annual basis, you will then want to subtract what you can expect from Social Security, pension benefits or any other continued streams of income you will receive post-retirement.
+The remainder is what you will need to withdraw from your nest egg each year.